tstih/idp/README.md

 # idp

+ > This repository is undergoing reconstruction.
+Please visit in a week.

 Welcome to the Iskra Delta Partner development repository.
 Here you'll find the tools and manuals for Iskra Delta Partner development.

 What are you after?